-Replace dairy butter with vegan butter, like this Homemade Vegan Butter, coconut oil, coconut butter, avocado, fruit purées, or nut butters.
+Replace dairy butter with vegan butter, like this Homemade Vegan Butter, coconut oil, coconut butter, avocado, fruit purées, or nut butter.
 This recipe for Chocolate Tahini Cookies uses both tahini and applesauce.
-Depending on the recipe, you can replace half the fat with flax or chia seeds, or all of it.
+Depending on the recipe, you can replace half the fat with flax or chia seeds or all of it.
 Baked goods will brown more quickly with the seed replacements, so you’ll get crispier cookies.

 Forget the eggs.
 There are so many ways to replace them.
 Learn How to Cook and Bake Without Eggs.
 Eggs can be replaced by silken tofu, non-dairy yogurt, or vegan mayonnaise.
 Eggs can also be replaced with flaxseeds or chia seeds.
 For leavening purposes, baking powder will add lightness to your recipes.
 If you only need to replace the egg whites, try using agar powder or aquafaba, which is just canned chickpea brine.
 Of course, there are also commercial egg replacers that you can buy.

 If you’re like me, and you want your cookies thin and crispy, you need to use ingredients that let them spread out while they bake.
 You also want to minimize ingredients that are wet or hold moisture.
 If the liquids evaporate more, the cookies will be crispier.